 Aidan Breslin is a bitter detective emotionally distanced from his two young sons following the untimely death of his devoted wife.
-While investigating a series of murders of rare violence, he discovers a terrifying link between a chain of murders and the Biblical prophecies concerning the Four Horsemen of the Apocalypse: War, Famine, Pestilence, and Death.Written by
+While investigating a series of murders of rare violence, he discovers a terrifying link between a chain of murders and the Biblical prophecies concerning the Four Horsemen of the Apocalypse: War, Famine, Pestilence, and Conquest.Written by

 45 of 60 people found this review helpful.

 Was this review helpful to you?

 | Report this